frescobaldi/frescobaldi/frescobaldi_app/userguide/musicxml_import.md

 === Import Music XML ===

-Import a Music XML file using the command line tool musicxml2ly from the LilyPond package.
+Using {menu}, you can import a Music XML file using the command line tool musicxml2ly from the LilyPond package.

 In this dialog you can set some parameters for the musicxml2ly import.
 Currently there are four parameters that can be set by the checkboxes: